The Link Between Trauma and Addiction

 Initially, drug and alcohol use provides a kind of escape hatch that allows people to avoid painful memories and experiences.
 However, it only masks the pain; which ultimately resurfaces with time.
 In the end, a person is left with a harrowing addiction to battle AND unhealed trauma wounds – which makes for one miserable existence.

-The good news is, PTSD and addiction can be treated – but they must BOTH be addressed to ensure ongoing recovery.
+The good news is, Trauma and Addiction can be treated – but they must BOTH be addressed to ensure ongoing recovery.

 Trauma treatment allows you to recognize how the past is negatively impacting your present reality.
 Recently a patient declared “I suffer in the here and now from things from so long ago that I don’t know what to do!”
 We do, I told her.
 We know what to do, and so it is.
 Education and inspiration help many allow appropriate clinical care to change the very state of suffering by changing the impact of old hurt and trauma.